Azure/portaldocs/gallery-sdk/generated/index-gallery.md

 <a name="gallery-item-specificiations-gallery-package-management-deleting-a-azure-gallery-package-or-deployment-fragment"></a>
 #### Deleting a Azure Gallery Package or Deployment Fragment
 Deleting Azure Gallery Packages is only supported in the test environments.
 We will not allow or support deletion of gallery packages in PROD except in rare situations such as a security or legal issue.
-In order to delete your package run the following command.
 In order to do this you will be required to run the Geneva Action self service [https://aka.ms/sideload-catalog](https://aka.ms/sideload-catalog).

 In order to publish to production, create an ICM on "PFX-MIX-Marketplace Ingestion Experience/Marketplace Publishing" with your gallery package `.azpkg` file to get it published